 Black-headed heron

-The black-headed heron (Ardea melanocephala) is a large bird that can stand up to 85cm and have a wingspan of a meter and a half.
-It’s normally found close to water where it remains statue-still until a fish, frog, or some other suitable snack swims past at which point the heron stabs its prey at lightning speeds with its sharp beak.
+The black-headed heron (Ardea melanocephala) is a large bird that can stand up to 85cm and has a wingspan of a meter and a half.
+It’s normally found close to water, where it remains statue-still until a fish, frog, or some other suitable snack swims past; at this point, the heron stabs its prey at lightning speeds with its sharp beak.

 African Hoopoe